Who will direct Be WISE Camp?

 - Attend all “family” meetings.

-- Treat the University facilities with respect…no careless or willful mistreatment of equipment and/or classrooms and dorm rooms.
+- Treat the Kenyon College facilities with respect…no careless or willful mistreatment of equipment and/or classrooms and dorm rooms.

 - Remain with “family” group and on campus at ALL times unless instructed otherwise; permission to leave an activity/class and/or “family” group must be received from the counselor or other administrative or teaching staff.